vinkodlak/rigpro.consulting/src/pages/workflow/index.md

       non-routine scenarios; drilling support, emergency procedures, etc.

-      We will ensure all equipment certifications are in date, as well as a comprehensive maintenance plan for duration of the project.
+      We will audit all equipment and validate that all certifications are in date and work with the maintenance staff on a comprehensive maintenance plan for all equipment for the duration of the project.
     description: >-
       We will match the equipment with the contractual obligations and ensure sure you are not paying for your neighbor's Porsche.